Pastoral Care

 Whole School Supports

 Class teacher: The Class Teacher is assigned to the same class group for their full five years in the school where possible.
 The Class Teacher is a key link in the continuum of pastoral support for our students.
-Class Teachers and Year Heads meet twice per year specifically for the purpose of pastoral care review.

 Guidance: The two Career Guidance Counsellors offer a wide range of services and supports to all students.
 All incoming students are interviewed to assess any needs they might have.
 Both counsellors also meet with students on an individual basis to support them in programme and subject choices, the selection of college course, career choices and to offer counselling where the need exists.